tnacho-23/duckietown-lx/braitenberg/README.md

 # About these activities

-In this learning experience, you will create your own Braitenberg agent for the task of avoiding duckies on the road.
+In this learning experience, you will creaupstreamte your own Braitenberg agent for the task of avoiding duckies on the road.
 You'll first develop computer vision techniques that manipulate and filter images to highlight specific objects, then utilize the filtered images to guide your agent.